kesh1092/Secured-Basketball-Team-Management-System/README.txt

+timeout and player login works

 -------------------------------------
 	In order to begin
 -------------------------------------
-Load the database (Phase2_DB.sql) and then create new account or login with credentials:
+Load the database (DB.sql) and then create new a account, do 'quick-login', or login with credentials:

 User Login: qwer
 User Pass: qwer